chfoo/pleaseopme/README.md

 # PleaseOpMe
-Auto Op module for Willie IRC bot.
+Auto Op bot for IRC.

-Inspired by EFnet's CHANFIX, this module attempts to keep operator or voice mode to users in the channel.
+Inspired by EFnet's CHANFIX, this bot attempts to keep operator or voice mode to users in the channel.

 Install